fakz9-dev/Spotify-To-Youtube/README.md

 Studying purpouses, and it might actually be useful to someone.
 I think <a href="http://discord.app">Discord</a> bots could use that to queue songs and stuff.<br>

 # Which additions i have added and changed
-1 - Ability to provide any spotify data (track, album, not only playlist like in original repository) 2 - Ability to provide data from console arguments by typing spotify link as agrument after "-t" 3 - Was fully rewrited searchYoutubeAlternative function without using Beautiful Soup 4 - Was added an exception to searchYoutube function, that automatically calls searchYoutubeAlternative 5 - Now config loads from folder, where located .py file (not from execution folder like in original repository)
+1 - Ability to provide any spotify data (track, album, not only playlist like in original repository)<br>
+2 - Ability to provide data from console arguments by typing spotify link as agrument after "-t"<br>
+3 - Was fully rewrited searchYoutubeAlternative function without using Beautiful Soup<br>
+4 - Was added an exception to searchYoutube function, that automatically calls searchYoutubeAlternative<br>
+5 - Now config loads from folder, where located .py file (not from execution folder like in original repository)<br>